 Ga-Segonyana Local Municipality was established in 2000 through the amalgamation of Kuruman and Mothibistad Municipalities.
 The municipality consists of 34 residential areas of which 20% is constituted of urban and peri-urban areas and 80% is rural areas.
 The municipality covers an area of 4 491km2.
-The CBD of the municipality is situated in Kuruman and residential areas of the municipality are within the 80km with the population estimated at 104 408 (Census, 2016).
+The CBD of the municipality is situated in Kuruman and residential areas of the municipality are within the 80km with the population estimated at 117 000 (Census, 2022).
 80% of the population stays in rural villages.
-There are 34 residential areas divided into fourteen wards, and the council consists of 14 ward and 14 proportional representative (PR) councilors with its seat in Kuruman.
+There are 34 residential areas divided into fourteen wards, and the council consists of 15 wards and 14 proportional representative (PR) councilors with its seat in Kuruman.

 All rural residential areas are administered by the Traditional Authorities.
-These areas do not obtain title deeds because they are not formalised.
-There are two Traditional Leaders (Chiefs) representing the Batlharo Ba-ga Motlhware and the Batlhaping Ba-ga Jantjie in the municipal council.
+These areas do not obtain title deeds because they are not formalized.
+There are two Traditional Leaders (Chiefs)

+representing the Batlharo Ba-ga Motlhware and the Batlhaping Ba-ga Jantjie in the municipal council.
 This dynamic administration process marks the challenge in the general development and planning of the municipality.
 As much the two administrations are claiming to be working together, sprawling development in the rural areas which is not aligned to municipal development plan.
 These challenges create a strain on the municipal resource planning and allocation.

-Dependency ratio was at 58,1% and educational status was at 8,4% went through higher education, 29% attended school, 20,6% attended matric in the Ga-Segonyana Municipality area of jurisdiction.
-The unemployment rate was 33, 7% during the 2011 census.
 Economy of the municipality is reliant on mining, agriculture, tourism and commercial sector in and around Kuruman town.
-Rapid mining development lead to extreme pressure on resources planning and allocation in that, these developments does not allow for thorough assessment of availability resources like the availability of water, electricity, waste management, sanitation and other municipal services.
+Rapid mining development led to extreme pressure on resources planning and allocation in that, these developments does not allow for thorough assessment of availability resources like the availability of water, electricity, waste management, sanitation and other municipal services.